Sometimes you might need to create a looping animation.

 This interval should include at least one keyframe.

-The frames you’ve selected will be marked as a cycle.
-On the Timeline, a cycle is represented with a purple border:
+3. The frames you’ve selected will be marked as a cycle.
+On the Timeline, a cycle is represented with a border.

-Now you can apply this cycle to a longer interval:
+4. Now you can expand this cycle to a longer interval.

-The animation in the cycle will be applied to the whole selected interval:
+After this, the animation in the cycle will be applied to the whole selected interval.
+The exact effect, however, can be different, depending on the kind of cycle you’ve created.

 Cycles can be edited: you can freely add or remove keyframes, move them around and edit character poses on the active part of the cycle.